I was lucky enough to be gifted a matchworn shirt by Paul Whitfield last year.

 A fair share of decent custodians have adorned the no.1 shirt for the Reds — from Dai Davies to Andy Marriott, Ben Foster to current incumbent Rob Lainton.

 The last line of defence is one of the most exposed and scrutinised positions on the pitch.
-For all the noteworthy goalkeepers of yesteryear there have also been plenty of God-awful ones — Mark Walton and Xavi Valero had all the stopping prowess of a those crepe paper targets aboard the battle cars in the finalé of Takeshi’s Castle.
+For all the noteworthy goalkeepers of yesteryear there have also been plenty of God-awful ones — Mark Walton and Xavi Valero had all the stopping prowess of those crepe paper targets aboard the battle cars in the finalé of Takeshi’s Castle.

 Somewhere in between the great and the gash were the nearly men.

 Whitfield is one of those.
-Hardly a Wrexham AFC household name but the St Asaph native played a small, albeit significant part in our last taste of promotion success, a mere SEVENTEEN YEARS ago.
+Hardly a Wrexham AFC household name but the St Asaph native played a small, albeit significant part in our last taste of promotion success, a mere EIGHTEEN YEARS ago.

 His first start was a baptism of fire — almost 18 years ago to the day a spotty, pre-granny shaggin’ Wayne Rooney enjoyed a double salvo, coming off the bench to add to Kevin Campbell’s strike as Everton coasted to a Coca-Cola Cup triumph.
 The 16-year-old put his first ever senior Everton goal through the legs of Whitfield!